Q. How long will my tenancy agreement be for?

 A. Many of our student houses have an outhouse where your bike can be securely stored.
 You will have to provide your own padlock for the door.
 Bikes cannot be wheeled through the house or stored indoors.

 A. If you are a full-time student during the whole of your tenancy you are exempt from Council Tax.
 If one of your group ceases to qualify for Council Tax exemption you will still not have to pay anything.
 BUT, if you cease to qualify for the student exemption (if you are no longer a full-time student) you will become personally liable for the whole amount of any Council Tax bill.
-That will be at least £832 in 2017/18 (so more in 2018/19).
-For more information about Council Tax for students follow this link to the Government website www.direct.gov.uk.
+In any of our 6 or 7-bed houses this will be at least £1,208.76 in 2019/20 (so more from April 2020).
+For more information about Council Tax for students see the Government website gov.uk.